aakamishra/phoss/README.md

 PHOSS is an open source Python hyperparameter search simulation platform for distributed testing of scheduling algorithms.

-By Aakash Mishra, Jeremy Hsu, Frank D'Agostino, and Rajat Mittal.
-Sponsored by the Harvard Data Systems Lab.

 ## Installing from PyPI